 BA in History

-Universidade Federal de Santa Catarina, Brazil
+Department of History, Universidade Federal de Santa Catarina, Brazil

 Jan 2014 – Aug 2014